 Unexpected Job Loss?
-8 Mistakes to Avoid
+7 Mistakes to Avoid

-Sudden job loss or an unexpected job change is often difficult—on your emotions and finances.
 Many people feel overwhelmed, and the stress of knowing that bills don’t stop coming adds to that.
 Monthly bills, discretionary spending and current debt are just a few items that require attention.

 It's important to understand that decisions made during this period can impact long-term financial health.
-Knowing what to consider when you get laid off may help avoid costly mistakes.
-And can help you handle this transition without sacrificing your long-term plan.
+Knowing what to consider when you get laid off may help avoid costly mistakes and can help you handle this transition without sacrificing your long-term plan.

 It may be tempting to make immediate decisions while emotions are high.
 That’s thanks to our human tendency toward present bias and action bias.
 These two forms of faulty thinking can pop up during stressful times.